Watts-College/paf-514-template/schedule.md

 Read the [Quanteda Quick-start Guide](https://quanteda.io/articles/quickstart.html) to familiarize your self with some basic components of text analysis.

-Focus on:
+Focus on a few [KEY CONCEPTS](https://github.com/Watts-College/paf-514-template/blob/main/lectures/text-analysis.pdf):

 * Vocabulary:
   - Document: a file consisting primarily of text
   - Corpus: a collection of documents in a study
   - Tokens: single words or phrases
 * Cleaning text:
   - Removing punctuation and often numbers and symbols
+  - Removing filler text called "stop words": the, and, where, etc
 * Pre-Processing Steps:
   - Stemming words to remove variant components:  running, runner, runs -> run
   - Identify proper nouns
   - Combine compound words into single words:  George Bush -> george_bush
+  - Standardization of text using "dictionaries"
 * Analysis
   - Tokenization of pre-processed documents
   - Identification of patterns in use of words